TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-create-databases.md

   * Make sure you are signed-in to the correct using **az login**
   * Ensure you are using the correct subscription, in case you have more than one
   * Specify all required parameters in **az mysql server create** with valid values.
-Consult the [CLI reference documentation](https://docs.microsoft.com/cli/azure/mysql?view=azure-cli-latest) for required parameters and valid values.
+Consult the [CLI reference documentation](https://docs.microsoft.com/cli/azure/mysql?view=azure-cli-latest) for required parameters and valid values

 * Consult the [REST API reference documentation](https://docs.microsoft.com/rest/api/mysql/) if you encounter issues using our REST API